itacentury/CenturyPackageBO1/README.md

 Requires an injector (Extreme Injector will work).
 I have yet to get VAC banned but your mileage may vary.

-If you have any issues with this then feel free to hit me up via twitter and i can try assist/fix any issue that may occur.
+If you have any issues with this then feel free to hit up @ImJtagModz via twitter and he can try assist/fix any issue that may occur.